一名热爱体感技术的

 RATProjectionPass script defines the shaders to be used in two stages of projection mapping for real world geometry (e.g., the room 3D geometry or the depth image geometry from Kinect).
 The two stages are user view rendering and projection rendering.

-In particular, for a specific layer or layers, the script specifies what shaders to use when rendering the user’s view into an offscreen render target (User View Shader) and also when doing the projection mapping for each projector (Projection Shader).
+In particular, for a specific layer or layers, the script specifies what shaders to use when rendering the user’s view into an offscreen render target (User View Shader

 Each RATUserView can have multiple RATProjectionPass scripts attached.
 These can be controlled by inspecting the ‘ProjectionLayers’ list in the RATUserViewCamera inspector.